A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Conclusion

 \section{Conclusion}

-In this paper, we have presented an FPGA-based versatile and digitalized method for pulse laser repetition frequency locking.
-This method can realize precise frequency measurement, providing reliable frequency lock with minor parameter adjustments using DMTD techniques.
+In this paper, we have presented a high-precession, compact electronic prototype for laser repetition frequency locking.
+The system utilizes a PLL-based CFG and CFM in the EAM to amplify frequency errors.
+Combined with a high-speed ADC-based DMTD method, it enables precise frequency measurement and reliable frequency locking with minimal parameter adjustments.
 The FPGA-based architecture as well as the EAM enables flexibility and adaptability, allowing the system to be reconfigured for various feedback devices and laser frequencies.
-We design a high-speed FPGA board to evaluate the practicability and the performance of the method.

-The results from the Laser Stability experiment demonstrate the system's capability to significantly reduce frequency fluctuations, achieving a long-term Allan deviation improvement from $1.51 \times 10^{-7}$ to $1.12 \times 10^{-12}$ at 10 second.
-The VCO Stability experiment further confirms the system's precision, with a long-term Allan deviation of $9.58 \times 10^{-14}$ at 10 second after locking, making it highly suitable for applications requiring long-term stability.
+The results from the VCO Stability experiment confirms the system's high precision frequency locking capability, with an Allan deviation of $9.58 \times 10^{-14}$ at 10 second and an STD of 7.7 \textmu Hz RMS after locking, making it highly suitable for applications requiring long-term stability.
+The Laser Stability experiment demonstrates the system's capability to significantly reduce frequency fluctuations, achieving an Allan deviation improvement from $1.51 \times 10^{-7}$ to $1.12 \times 10^{-12}$ at 10 second and an STD of 0.43 mHz RMS after locking.

+By incorporating advanced components such as higher-speed, higher-precision ADCs and DACs, or lower-noise PLLs, the system can achieve even greater measurement precision and enhanced feedback bandwidth.

-All these demonstrate that the proposed laser repetition frequency locking method offers a precise, reconfigurable, and compact solution for laser frequency stabilization, with significant potential for future enhancements in both hardware and software.
+All these demonstrate that the system for laser repetition frequency locking offers a precise, reconfigurable, and compact solution for laser frequency stabilization, with significant potential for future enhancements in both hardware and software.